marklogic-community/marklogicworkflow/documentation/MODELLING.md

 Also view the [BPMN2 specification summary document](bpmn2-spec.md)

+Also take a look at the [Step documentation](STEPS.md) for information on individual steps and supported parameters.

 ### Importing

 In future a model import User Interface (UI) could be created.
 This is out of scope of this project.
 This project